 Faculty members maintain a schedule of office hours each semester.
 These hours are posted for students' convenience.
 Appointments should be made if posted office hours are inconvenient.
-Some faculty may choose to have virtual office hours via the Internet or to be available by scheduled appointment.
+Some faculty may choose to have virtual office hours or to be available by scheduled appointment.